Topeka murder suspect caught in shootout with police identified by KBI

 A 38-year-old female passenger also sustained non-life-threatening wounds during the incident.
 One officer was wounded after being shot during the confrontation, but his ballistic vest prevented him from taking more serious injuries.

 The KBI reported that Perkins remains in critical but stable condition.
 The officer who was wounded in the confrontation has been treated and released.
-The female passenger, who was in the same vehicle as Perkins, remains hospitalized and is in good condition.
+A woman, who was a passenger in the same vehicle as Perkins, remains hospitalized and is in good condition.

 The investigation is ongoing, and no further information will be released at this time.